 Belgium Christmas Markets

-If you set out to design a fairy-tale medieval town, it would be hard to improve on central Bruges (Brugge in Dutch).
-Picturesque cobbled lanes and dreamy canals link photogenic market squares lined with soaring towers, historic churches and old whitewashed almshouses.
-And there’s plenty of it
+If you set out to design a fairy-tale medieval town, it would be hard to improve on central Bruges (Brugge in Dutch), one of Europe's best preserved cities.
+Picturesque cobbled lanes and dreamy canals link photogenic market squares lined with soaring towers, historical churches and lane after lane of old whitewashed almshouses.

 Hotel in Bruges

 4* Academie Hotel is less than 100 metres from the famous Minnewater in a scenic and peaceful area of Bruges.
 The hotel includes a cosy bar, underground parking and a terrace with a garden.
 Free WiFi is available throughout the entire property.
 Air conditioning, a TV and refrigerator are provided as standard in the rooms at Academie.
 Each room also has a private bathroom with a shower and a bath.
 The Beguinage and De Halve Maan Brewery are less than 150 metres away.
 Academie is a 10-minute walk from both the Grote Markt and Bruges Railway Station.
 A daily buffet breakfast is served in the the hotel and includes pastries, breads and fresh coffee.
 There is also a lounge with tourist information.
 Free WiFi is available in the public areas.

 Coach from M1 Junc 40, Rotherham, Catcliffe, Sheffield, Norton & Barlborough

 4* Academie Hotel in centre of Bruges

 Balance Due: 24 September 2021